hashbangnz/cocoon/README.markdown

  allows us to specify regexes so the Javascript can find the inputs and replace their id's for cloned forms.

-We specify this in applications that use nimbl_cms:
+We add this to the Gemfile in applications that use nimbl_cms:
 `gem 'cocoon', github: 'hashbangnz/cocoon', branch: 'master'`